-1.14 It is essential that duty holders' risk assessment and evaluation processes, whether European or domestic, consider risk control from the initial design stage.
-Where the change is likely to be significant this will require the CSM RA to be considered early enough in the process to influence the client requirements before pre-construction information is finalised.
-A case study on designing in risk control can be found in Annex 5.
+2.15 It is essential that duty holders' risk assessment and evaluation processes consider risk control from the initial design stage.
+Where the change is likely to be significant this will require the CSM REA to be considered early enough in the process to influence the client requirements before pre-construction information is finalised.